 We are a holistic content marketing agency, so it makes sense that a lot of what we do is dedicated to teaching business owners how to create consistent content.

-Court just made an incredible video defining pillar content and microcontent for you so give that one a watch if you need some guidance on knowing how to use different pieces of content for your business.
+Court made an this awesome video defining pillar content and microcontent for you so give that one a watch if you need some guidance on knowing how to use different pieces of content for your business.
 She goes into why you need it and how to share the information about your brand.

 We also have an article about how to choose the right type of pillar content for your brand so if you’re struggling with knowing exactly the right platform to use, that’s the article for you.

 Here, I’m going to give you a bit of insight into how to know what topics to write* about and how to keep your momentum once you do start.
-I’ve been creating content for brands for almost 10 years and I haven’t run out of ideas yet.
+And hey, the proof is in the pudding, right?
+I’ve been creating consistent content for brands for almost 10 years and I haven’t run out of ideas yet!

 *Don’t click away when I talk about writing.
 This same advice applies to vlogging or podcasting, or any other pillar content plan that you have.

 Creating killer content doesn’t come overnight.
 It’s a muscle that has to be exercised over and over again to get it just right!

 When you’re starting on a content creation journey, it’s best to start with the basics.
 This is where you groan because yes, I’m about to Mr. Miyagi you into building a successful content strategy.